BuildTheEarth/docs-website/docs/building/guidebook.md

     ![](fulloutline.png)

-11. If your building is on varying terrain, you should place blocks under the outline so that it goes all the way to the ground.
+11. If your building is on varying terrain, you should extend the outline to the ground.
 You can do this manually or with commands.
 To do this with world edit, make a selection surrounding the whole building, then expand it so that it reaches the top of the outline with `//expand (amount of blocks) up`.
-Now create a mask which makes it so commands only affect air blocks with `//gmask air`.
-Now do the command `//replace <(block of choice) (block of choice)` until the outline has reached the bottom.
+Now do `//gmask air` to only affect air.
+Now do `//replace <(block of choice) (block of choice)` until the outline has reached the bottom.
+Note: do `//gmask` to turn off the mask.s

 ![](2024-01-18_20.12.30.png)